Being One in God

 Slaves, in reverent fear of God submit yourselves to your masters, not only to those who are good and considerate, but also to those who are harsh.
 For it is commendable if someone bears up under the pain of unjust suffering because they are conscious of God.

 But how is it to your credit if you receive a beating for doing wrong and endure it?
 But if you suffer for doing good and you endure it, this is commendable before God.
-To this you were called, because Christ suffered for you, leaving you an example, that you should follow in his steps.”
+To this you were called, because Christ suffered for you, leaving you an example, that you should follow in His steps.”
 1 Peter 2:13-22 NIV

 Peter addresses all the ways we can demonstrate love, honor, and submission to the Lord, becoming like Him and bringing His grace into every situation.
 He states that we’re all required to submit to others, including those over us in authority, regardless of how they are handling themselves.
 We may suffer unjustly and unfairly, as Jesus did, and God honors that.
+Our commitment is to pleasing the Lord, not other people.

-Wives and husbands may do “it”, this submission that demonstrates the character of the Lord, in differing ways according to each one’s needs.
+Wives and husbands may do “it”—this submission that demonstrates the character of the Lord—in differing ways according to each one’s needs.
 In other words, every believer is required to learn submission to others, not for their sake or position in marriage, but as unto the Lord.
 And He rewards us with more of His character for His glory.
 We are all to to bless and serve one another, each of us in our calling in order to enjoy our blessings.
-Given these passages, where is truth in separating out the woman to submit to her husband, while ignoring the much larger message Peter has for God’s own?

-This is motivated by self rather than love, stemming from fear and lack of trust, not godly love.There’s a balance here, with Paul talking about husbands loving their wives immediately following this directive to wives to submit themselves.
+Clearly such attitudes are motivated by self rather than love, stemming from fear and lack of trust, not godly love.
+There’s a balance here, with Paul talking about husbands loving their wives immediately following this directive to wives to submit themselves.
 It’s easy to submit ourselves to someone who loves and understands us, who is laying down their lives for us as Christ did for the church.

 It is not God’s character that insists gender and marital roles be a certain way to be Christian.
 When husbands try to make their wives submit, particularly through anger and control, it works no better than wives who try to make their husbands love them.
 Paul also speaks to children submitting to parents and slaves to their masters, fathers to children.
 The key is God’s emphasis on the attitude of the heart:

 “...not in the way of eye-service [working only when someone is watching you and only] to please men, but as slaves of Christ, doing the will of God from your heart; rendering service with goodwill, as to the Lord, and not [only] to men,” Ephesians 6:6-7 Amplified